lue-bird/elm-state-interface-experimental/README.md

 which feels a bit more explicit, declarative and less wiring-heavy at least.

 Note: This example is only supposed to show differences in architecture.
-Unlike [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/), `elm-state-interface` does not allow custom tasks/interfaces.
+Unlike [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/), `elm-state-interface-experimental` does not allow custom tasks/interfaces.
 Instead, the goal of this package is to publish more browser APIs like gamepads instead of users doing the work only for their own projects.
 Since I'm a noob in the js world, feedback and contributions are super welcome ❀

 ## present

-There should be feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface/issues/new) if I've missed some!) plus a couple of APIs that elm's exposed browser APIs don't offer, including websockets, localstorage, audio, clipboard.
+There should be feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface-experimental/issues/new) if I've missed some!) plus a couple of APIs that elm's exposed browser APIs don't offer, including websockets, localstorage, audio, clipboard.

 For now, some more niche interfaces like [`WebGL.Texture.loadWith`](https://dark.elm.dmy.fr/packages/elm-explorations/webgl/latest/WebGL-Texture#loadWith) are left out.

 ## future

-  - ⛵ add more [example projects](https://github.com/lue-bird/elm-state-interface/tree/main/example).
+  - ⛵ add more [example projects](https://github.com/lue-bird/elm-state-interface-experimental/tree/main/example).
 Would you like to see something specific?
 Or maybe you're motivated to make one yourself 👀
   - 📐 `Web.Dom.element "div" ...` etc are a bit clumsy.
 Sadly, most ui packages out there only convert to a type inaccessible to `state-interface`, making them incompatible.
 Though a port of them would be awesome, a good first step may be creating a package for generating the html/svg/... elements, inspired by [`Orasund/elm-html-style`](https://dark.elm.dmy.fr/packages/Orasund/elm-html-style/latest/)
   - 🔋 add the web APIs you miss the most.
 Maybe [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), [speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API), [sensors](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)?
   - 🗃️ add basic `node` or `deno` APIs (only with help!)

-If you have knowledge in these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface/discussions/new/choose)!
+If you have knowledge in these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface-experimental/discussions/new/choose)!

 Note: The package is very much not designed to be easily extensible.
 Adding stuff _will_ force a major version bump.